Jack Ma, social media firm Tencent raise stakes in Huayi Bros

-HONG KONG A firm controlled by Alibaba founder Jack Ma and social media firm Tencent are set to invest a combined 2.8 billion yuan (0.29 billion pounds) to raise their stakes in Huayi Brothers Media Corp, as China's tech giants push into entertainment.
+HONG KONG A firm controlled by Alibaba founder Jack Ma and social media firm Tencent are set to invest a combined 2.8 billion yuan to raise their stakes in Huayi Brothers Media Corp, as China's tech giants push into entertainment.

 The investment firm controlled by Ma will subscribe to 61.76 million shares, while Tencent, China's largest social network and gaming firm, will purchase 51.55 million shares.